yvanvds/yvanvds.github.io/_posts/2017-12-03-msvc-crossplatform-development-Part-5.md

 layout: post
 title: MSVC Crossplatform Development Part 5
 ---
-To test the android library, we'll add another application.
+**Android Native App** To test the android library, we'll add another application.
 Android Native Applications are running in an OpenGL loop.
 Without extra libraries we're a bit limited here.
 We cannot easily show text on a screen, for example.
 For simplicity's sake, we'll just send some output to the logs here.
 <!--more-->

 In the solution Explorer, Right-click the `Test` folder and choose: